The Necessity of Questioning the Military

 Don’t question the military response, Secretary of Defense Jim Mattis said regarding the tragic ambush in Niger that left four soldiers dead.
 We can’t always tell you the numbers, he said earlier this month regarding the number of troops in Afghanistan, and, earlier in Iraq and Syria.
 I think it’s appalling, Kelly commented, regarding Representative Frederica Wilson listening in on Trump’s call to Sergeant La David Johnson’s widow and then sharing her sense that it was disrespectful.
 There’s been total silence from the White House for a week regarding the deaths of four soldiers in Niger, and the administration remains relatively silent regarding the scope of their mission, and its own counter-ISIS and Afghanistan strategies.

-I am not member of a Gold Star family, or a veteran.
+I am not a member of a Gold Star family, or a veteran.
 I spent years as a civilian in the Department of Defense, and yes, I know Gold Star families.
 But these facts don’t make me more qualified than anyone else to note that Kelly has only defined part of what makes these men and women sacred.
 Who am I to contradict him?
 It makes me terribly uncomfortable to do so.
 But one fundamental part of honoring the sacrifice of servicemembers is understanding why they were put at risk, and demanding that those who did so hold themselves to account.

 These questions are inherently political, and raising them in conjunction with the immediate loss of a Gold Star family becomes easily politicized and ugly.
 We have centuries of stories of shying away from such introspection: If you don’t support the war, you don’t support the troops.
 Questioning why they died tarnishes their loss.

 By focusing on keeping the sacrifice of a Gold Star family sacred, I think Kelly missed the point of this last week’s distress.
 There is literally nothing a president can say or do to salve the grief of a parent or spouse who has lost a loved one serving their country.
 Nothing can rightly acknowledge or even measure the hole in their lives—no phone call or letter, not the benefits or life insurance provided by the Department of Defense, not even a personal $25,000 check offered to a grieving father.
-We shouldn’t fool ourselves into thinking there is a “right” way mitigate to their loss, though that shouldn’t stop us from trying.
+We shouldn’t fool ourselves into thinking there is a “right” way to mitigate their loss, though that shouldn’t stop us from trying.

 The commander in chief and his key advisers have a duty to these men and women in uniform.
 The practice is complicated, but at heart it is simple: to do their utmost to define missions that will entail risks, but which have a purpose that the people in these positions own.
-When the worst happens, their job is to take on the pain grieving families as an accounting for the decisions they made that cost the lives of young Americans.
+When the worst happens, their job is to take on the pain of grieving families as an accounting for the decisions they made that cost the lives of young Americans.

 I have no expectation that Trump will know what to say in the face of a grieving mother or husband.
 I wouldn’t either.
 I do, however, want to know that he feels that loss and has put the full weight of the U.S. government into considering why that risk was appropriate.
 Americans’ right to that knowledge is part of what makes the men and women who give that last full measure of devotion sacred.
 And for the moment, I have little confidence that he understands any of this.

-Perhaps the public outcry is simply making the president a scapegoat for grief and responsibility that the American people, sheltered from nearly two decades war, don’t want to feel.
+Perhaps the public outcry is simply making the president a scapegoat for grief and responsibility that the American people, sheltered from nearly two decades of war, don’t want to feel.
 But Trump, like many Americans, seems deeply uncomfortable with this duty.
 He has not yet visited a war zone, and the litany of dismissive and insulting statements he has made about servicemen and women has almost lost its shock value.
 His administration has made little progress in making a public case for its strategies in Afghanistan and in Iraq and Syria.
 His general approach to the military is delegation and deference.

 And this week, we learned he met a father’s grief with the promise of a check.
 That may reflect a common impulse.
 Americans all want to honor and compensate the military; nothing is too good for our troops.
 But much of the public is also apparently happy with the arrangement that leaves their sacrifices out of sight, and excuses their children from service.